-Anusha Raja (SY ’12) Anusha Raja is a senior majoring in Molecular, Cellular, and Developmental Biology with a concentration in Neurobiology.
+Anusha Raja (SY ’12) Anusha Raja majored in Molecular, Cellular, and Developmental Biology with a concentration in Neurobiology.
 Born in Tamil Nadu, India, she currently resides in Ramsey, New Jersey.
 During her years of study, she has cultivated an interest in connecting medical anthropology and global health.
-Currently, as a Mellon Mays Undergraduate Fellow, Anusha is conducting an independent medical anthropology research project South India.
-In the future, she hopes to become a cultural broker in both the academic and health care realms.
-She aims to understand how to apply medical anthropology research in medical facilities and in public health interventions.
+As a Mellon Mays Undergraduate Fellow, Anusha conducted an independent medical anthropology research project in South India.
+In the future, she aims to understand how to apply medical anthropology research in medical facilities and in public health interventions.
 After graduating, she hopes to pursue a MD/ PhD in Anthropology with dreams of becoming a physician-anthropologist professor.
-She enjoys researching in Professor Amy Arnsten’s lab at the Yale Medical School Department of Neurobiology.
-She is also Head Coordinator of the Asian American Cultural Center (AACC) on campus, Board Member of the Intercultural Affairs Council and Raga Society, and Co-Publisher of the Yale Scientific Magazine.
-She loves volunteering for the community at the Elder Horizons Program in Yale-New Haven Hospital and at Demos, an elementary school science education program in New Haven.
+At Yale, she was the Head Coordinator of the Asian American Cultural Center (AACC) on campus, Board Member of the Intercultural Affairs Council and Raga Society, and Co-Publisher of the Yale Scientific Magazine.

 Overall, I had a wonderful time learning about the various types of facilities that are available to patients with mental illness.
 I also learned crucial qualitative research techniques and observed them in practice.
 These skills will be useful in the future when I continue to do global health research.